 The Marketing and Entrepreneurship classes also run SJB’s very own cafe, The Daily Grind Cafe.

 This course is designed for students who want to explore the world of media design.
-Students will use a variety of photo, video, and sound editing software to further understand the design process.
+Students will use a variety of software, including Photoshop and online yearbook creation software, to further understand the design process, especially as it relates to the creation of the school's yearbook.
 Students will have a chance to engage in self-exploration, evaluation and refinement of ideas and skills required in the media design industry.
-Students will also grow in understanding of how tools and technologies can influence people’s lives and consider the social and environmental impacts of media design.
+Students will also grow in understanding of how tools and technologies can influence people’s lives and consider the social impacts of media design.

 ENGLISH 10 (ENGLISH FIRST PEOPLE’S LITERATURE STUDIES AND WRITING 10)